-White-chinned petrel, the species captured most often and which has comprised 81% of the incidental seabird catch over the 5-year period 2013-14 to 2017-18, is categorised as 'Not Threatened' by DoC (FNZ, 2020), and has a 'Low' risk classification (Table 3).
+White-chinned petrel, the species captured most often is categorised as 'Not Threatened' by DOC (Richard et al., 2020), and has a 'Low' risk classification (Table 3).

-The risk classifications from the Spatially Explicit Fisheries Risk Assessment Framework (SEFRA), (Richard et al., 2017), for the main species incidentally captured in the ling longline fishery are provided below (Table 4).
-The Annual Potential Fatalities (APFs) for these species, for all New Zealand fisheries, are well below the estimated Population Sustainability Thresholds (PSTs), (Richard et al., 2017).
+The risk classifications from the Spatially Explicit Fisheries Risk Assessment Framework (SEFRA), (Richard et al., 2020), for the main species incidentally captured in the ling longline fishery are provided below (Table 3).
+The Annual Potential Fatalities (APFs) for these species, for all New Zealand fisheries, are well below the estimated Population Sustainability Thresholds (PSTs), (Richard et al., 2020).

-Table 4: Threat and risk classifications, for all New Zealand fisheries combined, as applicable to the most prevalent incidental seabird captures by the ling longline fishery, noting the APFs are for all NZ commercial fisheries combined.
+Table 3: Threat and risk classifications, for all New Zealand fisheries combined, as applicable to the most prevalent incidental seabird captures by the ling longline fishery, noting the APFs are for all NZ commercial fisheries combined.